-The fire started in the unoccupied business of Mr Otto Joseph Dias in the small hours of the morning, the flames spreading quickly through the other wooden building until a gap was created in the line.
+The fire started in the unoccupied business of Mr Otto Joseph Dias in the small hours of the morning, the flames spreading quickly through the other wooden buildings until a gap was created in the line.
 The alarm was raised by nearby railway workers.

 Newspapers reported the fire appliances possessed by the Barcaldine Fire Brigade were primitive and could not stay the ‘conflagration’.
 “Bucket brigades were formed, and water was used copiously, but without material effect…”